Nil-Store/nil-store/metaspec-v2.md

 #### 6.3.1 Sampling Set Derivation
 1) At epoch boundary `t`, derive `seed_t := Blake2s-256("NilStore-Sample" ‖ beacon_t ‖ epoch_id)`, where `beacon_t` is the Nil‑VRF epoch beacon.
 2) For each SP’s `BW_root`, expand `seed_t` into a PRF stream and select a fraction `p` of receipts for verification (`0.5% ≤ p ≤ 10%`, default 2%).
 3) The sample MUST be unpredictable to SPs prior to epoch end and sized so that expected coverage ≥ 1 receipt per active SP.
+Auditor assignment SHOULD be stake‑weighted and region/ASN‑diverse (per §4.2) to avoid correlated blind‑spots and to bound per‑auditor load.

 #### 6.3.2 Verification Procedure
 Watchers (or DA validators) MUST, for each sampled receipt: